Sludge-Cat-Games/adventum-rules/Core Ruleset/World Building.md

 ## Theme

 Once an order is established, the AL will ask each player “What’s the theme?” to which the player should respond with whatever they want!
-“Noire” sure.
+“Noire”?
+Sure.
 “Space opera”?
 Why not?
 “Rats”?
 I guess.
 If you want, then yeah.
 Here are examples of possible prompts before and after being pulled together by the AL.

 - Retro, Urban, Exploration, Nostalgia **→ 90’s City Fantasy**
 - Quantum, Paradise, Illusion, Lighthouse **→ Dystopian Sci-fi Society on the Sea**